-If you suspect your child has broken his or her hand you can bring him or her to Medical City Children’s Orthopedic and Spine Specialists Fracture Clinic where your child can be seen by a pediatric orthopedic specialist.
+If you suspect your child has broken his or her hand, you can bring him or her to Medical City Children’s Orthopedic and Spine Specialists Fracture Care Clinic where your child can be seen by a pediatric orthopedic specialist.

-It important to see a pediatric orthopedic specialist as soon as possible.
-We have three convenient locations and you never have to wait.
-You have access to care and access to a physician right away, 5 days a week.
+It important to see a pediatric orthopedic specialist as soon as possible after a child’s injury.
+We have four convenient locations and you never have to wait.
+You have access to care and access to an experienced physician right away, 5 days a week.

 Fractures are very common in children and teens.
 About half of all boys and a quarter of all girls break a bone sometime before adulthood.
 Children are flexible, so their bones may bend after a break.
 They may straighten out as they heal.
 This process is called remodeling.
 Because of remodeling, a young person’s broken bone will heal better and with less treatment than a similar break in an adult.
 But some fractures that look simple to treat can cause serious problems for children or teens and affect the bone’s ability to grow.